Point cloud rendering of a car

 2. Superior calibration improves the matching of features in low SNR images.
 NODAR calibration makes it easier to find features that match in two camera images because (1) the correct windows are matched (see Fig. 4.5), and (2) it reduces the search space from 2D (CNNs) to 1D (along the epipole).

 6. Bad weather.
 Excellent performance in rain, snow, fog, and dust.
-(IEEE article here)

-1. Diffuse illumination from the sky for passive stereo vision sensors is advantageous compared to active lidar systems that project light from the transceiver, which suffers from blinding backscattering issues.
+1. Diffuse illumination from the sky for passive stereo vision sensors is advantageous compared to active LiDAR systems that project light from the transceiver, which suffers from blinding backscattering issues.

 2. Only in extreme rain, snow, and fog conditions does the visibility reduce below 100 meters.
 Excellent range estimates can be obtained as long as the visibility matches the range of interest.
-Lidar, on the other hand, will often fail in light rain and fog conditions.
+LiDAR, on the other hand, will often fail in light rain and fog conditions.

 7. Dawn and Dusk.
 Excellent HDR performance even with the sun directly in the camera image.